Muslim students face finance dilemma over tuition fees

 "I follow my faith, so for me taking out a loan, no matter how low the interest rate may be, is just not an option.

-"And it's the same for all my Muslim friends who do not want their beliefs to conflict with going to university."'No alternative'
+"And it's the same for all my Muslim friends who do not want their beliefs to conflict with going to university."

 According to the Islamic faith, paying or charging interest on any loan is not permitted.
 Many Muslim students are therefore facing a major dilemma in trying to pay future tuition fees without applying for student loans.